-- Forests: There are plenty of forest trails for walking and running.
-Forestry England car parks are open for local exercise including those at Dalby Forest, Clay Bank, Kilburn Woods/The White Horse, Broxa Forest and Silton Forest.
+- Forests: There are plenty of forest trails for walks, runs, strolls and 'forest bathing'.
+Forestry England car parks are open including those at Dalby Forest, Clay Bank, Kilburn Woods/The White Horse, Broxa Forest and Silton Forest.
 Please see Forestry England’s website for more details.

 - We have created a list of car parks and toilets within the National Park to help when planning your day.